 The WMCS was funded by the Higher Education Funding Council for Wales (HEFCW) between 2013 and 2017, then by Cardiff University between 2018 and 2019.
 Since 2020, the WMCS has been funded by the Welsh Government.

-The Programme was led by Professor Sally Power and Professor Chris Taylor, Co-Directors of the Wales Institute of Social & Economic Research & Data (WISERD), based in Cardiff University.
+The study is led by Professor Sally Power and Professor Chris Taylor, based in Cardiff University.

 Previous researchers on this project are listed below:

-Constantino Dumangane Jr., Rhian Barrance, Daniel Evans, Kimberly Horton, Kathryn Sharp, Kevin Smith and Mirain Rhys
+Catherine Foster, Constantino Dumangane Jr., Rhian Barrance, Daniel Evans, Kimberly Horton, Kathryn Sharp, Kevin Smith and Mirain Rhys.